leewtai/leewtai.github.io/courses/stat_computing/README.md

 but functions can be more complex:
 - The inputs can be more complex than a single number (e.g. a matrix!)
 - They can take in multiple inputs
-- Functions can have defaults, i.e. if you do not specify a significance level, we often default to 5%.
+- Functions can have defaults, e.g. if you do not specify a significance level, we often default to 5%.
 - Outputs can be more complex than a single number as well